truenas/documentation/content/SCALE/SCALETutorials/Network/AddingGlobalConf.md

    {{< trueimage src="/images/SCALE/Network/GlobalConfigAllowSpecificServiceOptions.png" alt="Global Configuration Allow Specific Service Options" id="Global Configuration Allow Specific Service Options" >}}

-   Click on as many services as you want to permit external communications for.
-Unchecked services cannot communication externally.
+   Click on as many services for which you want to permit external communications.
+Unchecked services cannot communicate externally.

 6. Click **Save**.
 The **Global Configuration** widget on the **Network** screen updates to show the new settings.